noahturbs/catancounter/README.md

 # catancounter
-google chrome extension that keeps track of people's hands for colonist.io.
+google chrome extension that keeps track of people's hands for colonist.io

+if bugs are found, message me with details.